Māngai Whakarite Haerenga/Kaitohutohu Whakarite Haerenga

 There are no specific entry requirements to become a travel agent/adviser as skills are learned on the job.

-Travel wholesalers generally need a travel qualification, such as a National Certificate in Travel, and relevant experience at a retail or wholesale company.
+Travel wholesalers generally need a travel qualification, such as degree or National Certificate in Travel, and relevant experience at a retail or wholesale travel company.

 Travel agents/advisers need to be: